citp/privacy-policy-historical/t/tr/tri/trinidadjob.com.md

-> *The following text is extracted and transformed from the trinidadjob.com privacy policy that was archived on 2013-06-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130615215756id_/http%3A//www.trinidadjob.com/index.php%3Foption%3Dcom_content%26view%3Darticle%26id%3D81%3Aprivacy-policy%26catid%3D31) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the trinidadjob.com privacy policy that was archived on 2013-12-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131228060007id_/http%3A//trinidadjob.com/index.php/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# TrinidadJob.com - Privacy Policy

-##  Privacy Policy

 This privacy policy sets out how TrinidadJob.com Recruitment Services Limited via www.trinidadjob.com uses and protects any information that you give TrinidadJob.com Recruitment Services Limited via www.trinidadjob.com when you use this website.